 Business Evidence

-Examples of Cross-Functional Supply Management *
+Strengths, weaknesses and examples of Cross-Functional Supply Management *

-* The Cross-Functional Supply Management Business evidence section is for members only.
-Please log in or subscribe to view the Business Evidence of Cross-Functional Supply Management.
+* The business evidence section is for premium members only.
+Please contact us about accessing the Business Evidence.

 Business Application

-Measures of Cross-Functional Supply Management *
+Implementation, success factors and measures of Cross-Functional Supply Management *

-* The Cross-Functional Supply Management Business application section is for members only.
-Please log in or subscribe to view the Business application of Cross-Functional Supply Management.
+* The business application section is for premium members only.
+Please contact us about accessing the Business application.

 Professional Tools

-Cross-Functional Supply Management Videos *
+Cross-Functional Supply Management videos and downloads *

-* The Cross-Functional Supply Management Professional tools section is for members only.
-Please log in or subscribe to view the professional tools of Cross-Functional Supply Management.
+* The professional tools section is for premium members only.
+Please contact us about accessing the professional tools.

 Further Reading

-Cross-Functional Supply Management Web Resources *
+Cross-Functional Supply Management web and print resources *

-Cross-Functional Supply Management References (4 of up to 20) *
+Cross-Functional Supply Management references (4 of up to 20) *

 • Cousins, P., Lamming, R., Lawson, B. and Squire, B. (2008) Strategic Supply Management: Principles, Theories and Practice.
 FT Prentice Hall: Harlow and London.